mtsang9578/GraphicMazeSearch/README.md

 # MazeSearch
-Uses a recursive algorithm to traverse and solve a randomly generated maze.
-Generates a path with rainbow colors for funsies
+Uses a recursive algorithm to traverse and solve a randomly generated maze